-Breach of duty in a clinical negligence claim
+Proving breach of duty in a clinical negligence claim

-Did the doctor's negligence cause the injuries?
+Did your doctor's negligence cause your injuries?

-The second part of the test is to establish that the doctor's actions caused the injury (causation).
-This is sometimes known as the ?but for' test - but for the medical professional's actions, the injury would not have occurred.
+For a clinical negligence claim to succeed, your solicitor will also need to prove that your doctor's actions caused your injury (causation).
+This is sometimes known as the ‘but for' test, i.e. but for the medical professional's actions, the injury would not have occurred.

-Beyond the ?but for' test...
+Beyond the ‘but for' test...

-The Court then considered the issue of material contribution.
+The court then considered the issue of material contribution.
 They accepted that the patient could have choked for two possible reasons, but did not feel the need to ascribe blame either way.
-In all likelihood, Mrs Bailey's negligent care contributed to the choking incident, and this was enough to prove her claim.
+In all likelihood, Mrs. Bailey's negligent care contributed to the choking incident, and this was enough to prove her claim.